Elementor Review: The Best WordPress Page Builder

 This area contains features to help you view and manage your designs.

-1. Settings – this gives you the global settings of the page you are working on.
+- Settings – This gives you the global settings of the page you are working on.

-2. Navigator – this is a navigation tree panel that provides you with easy access to every element on the page with a single click.
+- Navigator is a navigation tree panel that provides easy access to every element on the page with a single click.
 It’s perfect for long pages with complex multi-layered designs.

-3. Revision history (Undo, Redo) – this feature gives you a log of every change made and saved on the editor.
-You can click the icon to access the history panel which shows you details of every action taken on the action and revision tabs.
+- Revision history (Undo, Redo) – This feature gives you a log of every change made and saved on the editor.
+You can click the icon to access the history panel, which shows you details of every action taken on the action and revision tabs.

-4. Responsive Mode – this switches the view of your design between devices (desktop, mobile, and tablets).
+- Responsive Mode – This switches the view of your design between devices (desktop, mobile, and tablets).

-6. Publish/update – once you’ve completed your design and are satisfied with it, this button allows you to publish it.
+- Publish/update – Once you’ve completed your design and are satisfied, this button allows you to publish it.
 If it’s already published and you’re just making an update, the button will say ‘update’ instead.

 Noteworthy Features